Chalk-stream fishing in Italy? Yes, you can!

 As far as flyfishing is concerned, Italy can be divided into two halves.
-Have a look at a map of our country: you will notice that roughly below Bologna there is a ideal line of mountains going from West to South-East.
+Have a look at a map of our country: you will notice an ideal line of mountains going from West to South-East, roughly below Bologna.

 These are the Appenines.
-Another ideal line is represented by the Alps.
-In the middle of the two ideal lines, there is an almost flat landscape where you can find some of the most important rivers of our peninsula: Po, Ticino, Adda, Adige, Brenta…
+Another ideal line is represented by the Alps, dividing Italy from France, Switzerland, Austria.
+In the middle of these lines, there is an almost flat landscape where you can find some of the most important rivers of our peninsula: Po, Ticino, Adda, Adige, Brenta…

 Below Bologna, most rivers are quite different both in length, strength, volume and temperature.
 They are shorter, not so tumbling, with less and warmer water.

-This river can be stepped into only in some few spots due to the depth of the water; chest waders are of little use.
+This Fibreno can be stepped into only in very few spots due to the depth of the water; chest waders are of little use.

 The banks are fully covered with canes (mainly in summer), making casting very difficult.

 When this trout is active on steady hatches, it may drive anglers crazy.
 I have seen fishermen slapping the rod to the floor in anger and decide to leave the river in despair.

 If you decide to come over for a fishing trip to this wonderful chalk-stream water, you should not miss a visit to the area.
 To the lake, for example.
 Or to the “floating island” (already known to the ancient Romans).
 Or River Liri Waterfalls (another very nice sight)…